-The conversion of our Series A Preferred Stock and Series B Preferred Stock and the exercise of currently outstanding warrants could result in significant dilution to the holders of our common stock.
+The conversion of our Series A Preferred Stock, Series B Preferred Stock and Series D Preferred Stock and the exercise of currently outstanding warrants could result in significant dilution to the holders of our common stock.

-The holders of our Series A Preferred Stock and Series B Preferred Stock may convert their shares of preferred stock into shares of common stock.
-As of March 31, 2018 on a post reverse split basis, we had outstanding: (i) 9,417,000 shares of Series A Preferred Stock outstanding, which are convertible into 941,701 shares of common stock and (ii) 6,600,000 shares of Series B Preferred Stock, which are convertible into 1,320,002 shares of common stock.
-In addition to our outstanding shares of preferred stock, as of March 31, 2018, there were currently outstanding warrants to purchase 2,177,425 shares of our common stock.
-The conversion of our Series A Preferred Stock and Series B Preferred Stock, as well as the exercise of our outstanding warrants could result in significant dilution to existing common shareholders, adversely affect the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.
+The holders of our Series A Preferred Stock, Series B Preferred Stock may convert their shares of preferred stock into shares of common stock.
+As of September 30, 2018 on a post reverse split basis, we had outstanding: (i) 9,417,000 shares of Series A Preferred Stock outstanding, which are convertible into 941,701 shares of common stock and (ii) 6,600,000 shares of Series B Preferred Stock, which are convertible into 1,320,002 shares of common stock.
+We also recently issued a total of 9,364,000 shares of Series D Preferred Stock in our underwritten public offering which closed on July 17, 2018.
+As of November 13, 2018, all shares of Series D Preferred Stock were converted into shares of Common Stock.

+In addition to our outstanding shares of preferred stock, as of September 30, 2018, there were currently outstanding warrants to purchase 16,877,425 shares of our common stock, inclusive of warrants to purchase 13,800,000 shares of common stock issued in connection our recent underwritten public offering which closed on July 17, 2018, and through November 13, 2018, 9,505,500 shares of our common stock have been issued as a result of warrant exercises.
+The conversion of our Series A Preferred Stock, Series B Preferred Stock and Series D Preferred Stock, as well as the exercise of our outstanding warrants could result in significant dilution to existing common shareholders, adversely affect the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.